Quantum coherent feedback control of an N-level atom with multiple excitations: Coherent feedback control of an -level atom with one waveguide

 \end{footnotesize}

-In this scenario, Eq.~(\ref{Nmodel1}) can means that the atom at the energy level $|N-1\rangle$ can emit one photon into the cavity by decaying to the energy level $|N-2\rangle$, and the rate of this process is determined by the coupling rate $\gamma_{N-1}$, then the overall system realize the transition from $|N-1,0,0\rangle$ to $|N-2,1,0\rangle$.
-Next we look at Eq. \eqref{Nmodel2}).
+Eq.~(\ref{Nmodel1}) means that the atom at the energy level $|N-1\rangle$ can emit one photon into the cavity by decaying to the energy level $|N-2\rangle$, and the rate of this process is determined by the coupling rate $\gamma_{N-1}$.
+In this case, the overall system realizes the transition from $|N-1,0,0\rangle$ to $|N-2,1,0\rangle$.
+Next we look at Eq. \eqref{Nmodel2}.
 A photon in the cavity may be absorbed by the atom (described by the second item on the RHS of Eq. \eqref{Nmodel2}) or enter into the waveguide (described by the fourth item on the RHS of Eq. \eqref{Nmodel2}).
 Besides, the atom may emit a photon into the cavity (described by the first item on the RHS of Eq. \eqref{Nmodel2}), and the photon can also be transmitted from the waveguide to the cavity (described by the third item on the RHS of Eq. \eqref{Nmodel2}).
 Finally, we look at Eq. \eqref{Nmodel3}.
-The coefficient $c_{j,k}^0(t,k_1,\cdots,k_{j})$ is for the state $|N-1-j,0,j\rangle$ which means an empty cavity.
-This case is resulted by the fact that the only photon in the cavity is absorbed by the atom (described by the first item on the RHS of Eq. \eqref{Nmodel3}) or transmitted from the cavity to the waveguide (described by the second item on the RHS of Eq. \eqref{Nmodel3}.
+The coefficient $c_{j,k}^0(t,k_1,\cdots,k_{j})$ is for the state $|N-1-j,0,j\rangle$, which means an empty cavity.
+This case is resulted from the fact that the only photon in the cavity is absorbed by the atom (described by the first item on the RHS of Eq. \eqref{Nmodel3}) or transmitted from the cavity to the waveguide (described by the second item on the RHS of Eq. \eqref{Nmodel3}.

 In the special case of $N=2$, there is only one excitation in the system, thus there can be at most one photon in the cavity or waveguide, and the system in Eq.~\eqref{con:controleq} reduces to Eqs.~(10-12) in Ref.~\cite{photonfeedback}.